qball1809/App-Store/Beta-V3.md

   * You must test WebTools in your native languages
   * If a translation is not correct, you must correct it at the translation site
   * If your language is missing, you must translate it
+* Testing
+  * You should test as many functions of WebTools as possible
+* Bug Reporting
+  * If you are facing a bug, and it's not listed [here](https://github.com/ukdtom/WebTools.bundle/issues?q=is%3Aopen+is%3Aissue+milestone%3AV3.0.0), then you must [create](https://github.com/ukdtom/WebTools.bundle/issues/new) a GitHub Issue